-The theory goes that humans aren’t designed to be full of food all the time, for the hundreds of thousands of years before humans came to live in 20th and 21st-century households with immediate access to foods, our ancestors experienced regular periods of fasting.
+According to Roxanne Fisher from BBC Good Food, humans are not designed to be full of food all the time, for the hundreds of thousands of years before humans came to live in 20th and 21st-century households with immediate access to foods, our ancestors experienced regular periods of fasting.

 As we, as a species, have spent most of our existence in states of intermittent fasting; and the sugar, fat and salt overload is a very tiny modern blip in the history of humanity, it makes sense that our bodies would be attuned to fasting, not eating sugary food whenever we want.

 Certainly, the rising obesity epidemic shows us that we aren’t doing it right.
 The rise of diabetes, adult and childhood obesity, bad dental hygiene, and more, are modern diseases that are related largely to how we eat in our modern lives.